 The creative economy brings together ideas about the creative industries, the cultural industries, creative cities, clusters and the creative class.

 John Howkins is a leading figure in the global development of these ideas.
-His book, ‘The Creative Economy’, published in 2001 and revised in 2007, was the first account of the new economy,
+His book, ‘The Creative Economy’, published in 2001 and completely revised in 2013, was the first account of the new economy,

-John Howkins & Co have developed the Creative Triangle and the Creative Audit.
+Howkins & Associates have developed the Creative Triangle and the Creative Audit.
 These enable companies and policy-makers to benefit from the new oportunities.

 How to be Creative

 The Creative Economy: Global Trends